 top of page

-Here are some insights into the authenticity and truthfulness of the Bible.
+Here are some insights on the authenticity and truthfulness of the Bible.

-• The Bible has the most surviving copies of any ancient document.
+• The Bible is genuine, and it has the most surviving copies of any ancient writing.

-Scholars have extensively scrutinized these books for variations, corruption, and truths.
+Scholars have continuously and extensively scrutinized these texts for variations, corruption, and truths.

 The fact is that the biblical authors lived hundreds and thousands of years apart from each other.

-It would be impossible for them to collaborate with each other to create a cultural belief system or the largest scam known to man.
+It would be impossible for them to collaborate to create a cultural belief system or the largest scam known to man.

 • Over half of the prophecies in the Bible have come true, according to estimates.

-As a side note, the prophetic predictions of the future do not look good for humanity.
+As a side note, the prophetic predictions of the future do not look positive for humanity.

 • There are many biblical stories of how God kills, saves, forgives, loves, and shows God's honest reactions.